aws-solutions-library-samples/aws-insurancelake-etl/docs/transforms.md

 - The `match_columns` names only refer to the incoming dataset.
 The column names in your lookup data (in DynamoDB) do not matter, because all the lookup column values are stored in a concatenated string in the lookup_item sort key.

-- **Important Note:** If a column already exists, a duplicate column will be created, which will raise an error when saving to Parquet format.
+- **Important Note:** If a column specified in `return_attributes` already exists, a duplicate column will be created, which will raise an error when saving to Parquet format.
 Take care to map your incoming dataset correctly so that it has unique column names after performing the multilookup transform.
 For example, suppose your incoming data has a `lineofbusiness` column, but it is composed of bespoke values that you want to normalize.
 Best practice would be to use the schema map to rename `lineofbusiness` to `originallineofbusiness` so the incoming data is preserved, and use the multilookup to return a new (normalized) `lineofbusiness` attribute value.

 - The provided `resources/load_dynamodb_multilookup_table.py` script can be used to load prepared CSV data into the DynamoDB table: